-- Record the position of an important echo as waypoint.
+- Record the latitude and longitude position of an important echo.
 12 points may be registered. - Output a waypoint position to a plotter to mark position on its screen - Find range, bearing and time-to-go to a location (waypoint)

 Note: Requires latitude and longitude position from a navigator.